 However, with the advent of the Internet of Things (IoT) the sources of data generation are usually things with sensors or embedded devices such as mobile phones, GPS, and health monitors, for example.

 With more and more devices generating and processing data, and typically in real-time, there is mounting pressure on data centres to provide efficient processing power to its users.

 Furthermore, as users are mobile, it can be hard for the traditional data centre to predict what its processing requirements can be from day to day.

-Edge computing attempts to solve this by decentralising the network, and placing smaller ‘edge’ data capability closer to where its data is being generated.
-It’s similar to how mobile phone networks have lots a masts positioned around their territories to ensure coverage; in the future edge computing is predicted as the way to guarantee our ravenous appetite for data.
+Edge computing attempts to solve this by decentralising the network and placing smaller ‘edge’ data capability closer to where its data is being generated.
+It’s similar to how mobile phone networks have lots of masts positioned around their territories to ensure coverage; in the future edge computing is predicted as the way to guarantee our ravenous appetite for data.